Sheep – The Wild Ones

 Introducing The Wild Ones.

-St. Columba’s flock of rare breed sheep are on the South Downs of England.
-Here we will celebrate the life and love we all have for these beautiful little creatures.
-It is one of the ways we learn the art of shepherding and caring for creation.
-Learning to shepherd has been a Himalayan learning curve, one where members of our community have had to learn the art of working together to care for creation.
-We have also learned that it is not really about the sheep, but it is about the Shepherd of the Sheep and we have had to keep one eye on heaven throughout our journey.
+St. Columba’s flock of rare breed sheep are located in the heart of the South Downs of England.
+Here we will celebrate the life and love we have for these beautiful creatures.
+Working with rare breed sheep is one of the ways we learn the art of caring for creation.
+Learning to shepherd sheep is a Himalayan learning curve, one where members of our community have had to learn the art of working together for the health and wellbeing of the flock.
+We have discovered that it is not really about the sheep, but it is about the Shepherd of the Sheep and we have had to keep one eye on heaven throughout our journey.
 We hope you enjoy the unfolding story of the Wild Ones and please feel free to contact us about our flock and how you might get your hands dirty with us, as dirty they most certainly will become.

 Our current flock consists of mostly rare and primitive cross breeds, derived from Manx Longthan, Shetland, Icelandic and the odd Soay.
 We have a number of pure bred Manx’s, Shetland’s and Icelandic’s but the majority are crosses.
 Now we have worked with our sheep for nearly a year we have decided to focus on breeding Manx Longthan and Icelandic as well as keeping a good core of crosses to maintain the wonderful colour variety in the fleeces.

-Our sheep consist of a core of breeding ewes, their lambs, hoggets (castrated males between 1 to 3 years old, ouch!) and the odd ram.
-This gives us around 150 sheep in the flock over the course of the year.
+Our sheep consist of a core of breeding ewes, their lambs, hoggets (12 months to 3 years) and our 2 treasured rams, Pip our Manx Loaghtan and Curtis the Muskat Shetland.
+This gives us up to 150 sheep over the course of the year.
 This number goes up and down, depending on how many may die (they say that sheep have a 101 different ways of dieing), we score out of the flock and of course how many we pop in the box.

 Tupping is the word used for putting the ram in with the ewes that you wish to get pregnant.
 The average gestation period of a ewe is 147 days.
 So traditionally to get spring lambs you would start tupping from the 5 November.
 This gives you a due date of 1 April for lambing.
 We however have decided to put our rams in towards the middle or late November.
 This will give us a mid April lambing, thereby maximising the hopefully better warming air.